 Ramsey Russell: But it’s not as big as your buddy Mark’s boat.
 No, it’s parked out here in the driveway.
 Talk about that boat.
 That is a beast of a boat.

 Pat Gregory: Yeah, well, so I don’t know where I wouldn’t go with that boat, So We’ve learned a lot in the years we’ve been doing this.
-So we were all puddle luck hunters.
+So we were all puddle duck hunters.
 We were all field hunters.
 Mark comes from a goose mallard field background, right?

 Ramsey Russell: And Illinois.